 This is the only other method besides your legs that you can use to get into the Crater.
 Pony Express Tours offers an outstanding ride that is worth every penny.

 Downhill Bike Tours

 The Haleakala Summit is also a popular place for launching downhill bike tours.
 Until 2007, tour companies brought visitors to the summit for sunrise, and then launched their multi-hour downhill tour right from the parking lots.
 However, a string of accidents, including a fatality, caused the National Park Service to ban commercial launching of bikes within the park boundaries.
-They call it a “stand-down” as it is intended to be a period where the NPS can re-assess their position – however, it has been extended, and does not look likely that the activity can guarantee the level of safety the park service feels appropriate.
-You can still rent bikes from these companies and launch yourself – however this is (ironically) more dangerous than being part of a group as you don’t have a protective buffer of a tour van blocking aggressive drivers from passing in unsafe areas.
+You can still rent bikes from these companies and launch yourself – however this is (ironically) more dangerous than being part of a group as you don’t have a protective buffer of a tour van blocking (all but the most) aggressive drivers from passing in unsafe areas.
 Alternatively, the tour operators do launch from just outside the boundary of the park, but this cuts out a significant portion of the ride.
-Speaking as someone who once lived on Crater Rd and observed many sketchy situations where lives were endangered, I would advise strongly that anyone interested in this activity become educated as to the risks, and how to minimize them.
+Speaking as someone who once lived on Crater Road and observed many sketchy situations where lives were endangered, I would advise strongly that anyone interested in this activity a) Have been on a bike more than a couple times in the past decade, and b) become educated as to the risks, and how to minimize them.

 Camping & Cabins

 For hikers there are three cabins and two campgrounds inside the Crater.
 None have electricity or potable water.
 All are miles from your car, and can be strenuous hikes.
 For non-hikers, there is also a drive-up campground outside the Crater at Hosmer’s Grove.